-As of December 31, 2016, we had approximately 40,400 employees (approximately 19,900 in the U.S. and approximately 20,500 in the U.K), of which 26,900 were employed full-time.
-As of December 31, 2016, labor unions represented approximately 491 of our U.S. employees, at six of our U.S. facilities through eight collective bargaining agreements.
+As of December 31, 2015, we had approximately 26,400 employees, of which approximately 17,800 were employed full-time.
+At the acquisition date, Priory had over 16,000 employees.
+As of December 31, 2015, labor unions represented approximately 472 of our employees, at five of our U.S. facilities through eight collective bargaining agreements.
 Organizing activities by labor unions and certain potential changes in federal labor laws and regulations could increase the likelihood of employee unionization in the future.
-The Royal College of Nursing is the trade union for full and part-time nurses, nursing cadets and healthcare assistants in the U.K.
+The Royal College of Nursing is the trade union for all full and part-time nurses, nursing cadets and healthcare assistants in the U.K.